 Your employer might owe you thousands of dollars in unpaid overtime, minimum wages, or wages, but you need to act quickly to not give away the rest of the money that you earned.
-Most workers are entitled to receive overtime pay, but usually have only two years to bring a claim for overtime wages.
+Most workers are entitled to receive overtime pay and get paid at least a minimum wage, but usually have only two years to bring a claim for minimum wages or overtime wages.

-Employees who did not get overtime pay for all time over 40 hours worked in one workweek may be eligible to file an overtime lawsuit.
-Others who should have been classified as employees or were actually classified as employees but not paid enough may be entitled to bring a claim for unpaid minimum wages.
+Employees who did not get overtime pay or minimum wages for all time over 40 hours worked in one workweek may be eligible to file an overtime lawsuit.
+Others who should have been classified as employees or were actually classified as employees but not paid enough may be entitled to bring a claim for unpaid minimum wage or overtime wages.

 To avoid forever giving away the money that you worked hard to earn, and to prevent your employer from being able to keep your money, you need to contact us now to have a free consultation to discuss whether and how we can help you.

-You can recover overtime pay even if you were paid a salary, had the title of manager or supervisor, did not have to keep time records, did not receive prior approval for overtime, agreed to not receive overtime pay, get time off, or worked less instead of receiving overtime pay.
+You can recover overtime pay even if you were paid a salary, had the title of assistant manager, manager, or supervisor, did not have to keep time records, did not receive prior approval for overtime, agreed to not receive overtime pay, get time off, or worked less instead of receiving overtime pay.

 Employers try to use these tactics to avoid paying overtime, but you still may be entitled to overtime pay under any of these scenarios.
 The FairLaw Firm can help determine if you are eligible to bring a claim for overtime pay and then assist you in recovering the money you are owed.

 Likewise, the FairLaw Firm can help if at your work you were called a day laborer, independent contractor, contractor, or 1099 worker when you really were an employee.